+Comparison of Geographical Subpopulations.
 With a reasonably large and equitable sample size among strata, the randomized sampling design utilized in this study would have allowed for a statistically rigorous spatial comparison of DDE concentrations at each water depth.
-However, the limited number of samples with detectable target analytes made a meaningful comparison for most of the contaminant-geographic subpopulation pairings impossible.
-Thus, only three subpopulations (SMB, San Pedro Shelf, and Santa Barbara) were compared for p,p'-DDE at 2- and 10-m depths.
-Data for both DDE analytes were compared for SMB and San Pedro Shelf at all of the depths (Table 3).
-In this assessment, some concentration values that were below the reporting limits but identifiable by GC/MS were included to increase the statistical power.
-For both the 2- and 10-m depths, p,p'-DDE concentrations were as follows: SMB > San Pedro Shelf > Santa Barbara.
+However, the limited number of samples with detectable target analytes made a meaningful comparison for most of the contaminantgeographic subpopulation pairings impossible.
+Thus, only three subpopulations-SMB, San Pedro Shelf, and Santa Barbara-were compared for p, p'-DDE at 2- and 10-m depths.
+Data for both DDE analytes were compared for SMB and the San Pedro Shelf at all of the depths (Table 3).
+In this assessment, some concentration values that were below the reporting limits but identifiable by GC/MS (Tables S2 and S3 in the Supporting Information) were included to increase the statistical power.
+For both the 2- and 10-m depths, p,p'-DDE concentrations followed the order: SMB > San Pedro Shelf > Santa Barbara.
 At the other three depths, there was no significant difference in this parameter between SMB and the San Pedro Shelf.
-For o,p'-DDE, the contamination levels at the 2- and 10-m depths were similar for SMB and the San Pedro Shelf.
-Meaningful comparisons at the other depths were p,p'-DDE o,p'-DDE Year Lake Malawi, Southeast Africa <0.027 1998 (14) Northwestern Black Sea surface water Danube Estuary 0.0059-0.0060 1995 (15) Odessa depression 0.0037 1995 (15) offshore Bulgaria-Romania border 0.005 1995 (15) slope 0.0017 1995 (15) open sea 0.0015 1995 (15) North Sea, Western Europe ~0.01 1995 (16) San Francisco Bay watershed, CA 0.0066-0.23 nd-0.019 1999 (17) China Baiertang, Pearl River Delt a 0.01-0.09 <0.008-0.02 2002 (18) Macao coast, Pearl River Delt a 0.06-0.45 0.01-0.18 2002 (18) Pearl River Estuary b 0.140-0.886 2002-2003 (19) northern South China Sea b 0.039-0.054 2002-2003 (19) Pearl River Estuary b 20.1-175 2000 (20) northern South China Sea b 5.85-29.1 2000 (20) Southern California Bight, CA <0.073-2.58 <0.043-0.264 2003-2004 c a Operationally defined dissolved concentrations, except Southern California Bight data (this study).
+For o,p'-DDE, the contamination levels at the 2- and 10-m depths were similar for SMB or the San Pedro Shelf.
+Meaningful comparisons at the other depths were precluded by a lack of o,p'-DDE detections.
+One salient feature of these data is the apparent decreasing trend in mean DDE concentrations (both isomers) between 10 m from the seafloor and 2 m below the sea surface (Table 3).
+Moreover, mean DDE concentrations were significantly lower at the "surface" than at the other depths.
+This vertical contamination gradient in DDE concentrations, observed in previous studies, has been attributed to the relatively large reservoir of contaminants in SCB bedded sediments (5, 11).

-Figure 2.
+FIGURE 2.
 Cumulative distribution functions (CDFs) of p,p'-DDE (A) and o,p'-DDE (B) at various water column depths.
-Also marked in part A is the 30-day average concentration of 0.17 ng/L for DDTs permitted in receiving waters off California.
+Also marked in part A is the 30-day average concentration of 0.17 ng/L for DDTs permitted in receiving waters off California (26).